 GROUP BY O_CUSTKEY on ORDERSand has used the IndexSpool + StreamAggregate to implement it.

 - SQL Server is now using parallelism across all operators.

 Depending upon the complexity of the logic in the UDF, the resulting query plan might also get bigger and more complex.
-As we can see, the operations inside the UDF are now no longer a black box, and hence the query optimizer is able to cost and optimize those operations.
+As we can see, the operations inside the UDF are now no longer an opaque box, and hence the query optimizer is able to cost and optimize those operations.
 Also, since the UDF is no longer in the plan, iterative UDF invocation is replaced by a plan that completely avoids function call overhead.

-Inlineable Scalar UDFs requirements
+Inlineable scalar UDFs requirements

 - The UDF is written using the following constructs:

 SET: Variable declaration and assignments.

 SELECT: SQL query with single/multiple variable assignments 1.

 - The UDF does not invoke any intrinsic function that is either time-dependent (such as

 GETDATE()) or has side effects 3 (such as